 What to expect in your first treatment

-Usually you will have made a decision upon making your first appointment whether you want to have acupuncture or aromatherapy massage, but occasionally the best course of treatment will be discussed at your first consultation.
-Several of my patients combine treatments to be best suited to their needs.
-In either case, all first sessions will begin the same.
+Usually you will have made a decision upon making your first appointment whether you want to have acupuncture, Chinese herbal medicine or both in combination, but occasionally the best course of treatment will be discussed at your first consultation.
+Regardless of treatment choice, all first sessions will begin the same.
 Let yourself into the waiting room, make yourself comfortable.
 When your appointment begins, we’ll start with a chat.
 Beginning with the basic personal information and leading on to a top-to-toe discussion about your health and wellbeing.
 You will have plenty of time to describe in detail the main issue for treatment but also if there are any other problems that you would like addressing.
 The beauty of complementary medicine is that it is holistic – we treat the whole person and my patients generally see improvements across their entire health.

 “The beauty of complementary medicine is that it is holistic – we treat the whole person and my patients generally see improvements across their entire health.”

 Once we have all the important information covered I will feel your pulse on both wrists and look at your tongue.
 These are both traditional diagnostic approaches within Chinese Medicine and provide a lot of information about what is going on in your body.
 You’ll then be invited to lie on the treatment couch.
 For acupuncture you will rarely need to undress – most of the frequently used acupuncture points are on your lower legs and forearms so can usually be accessed by rolling up trouser legs and sleeves.
 If you do need to remove any clothing you will be provided with towels to preserve your modesty.
 Treatments may involve you lying on your back or your front, depending on whether we wish to use some points on your abdomen or back.
-If you are having a massage I will leave the room to allow you to undress to your underwear and lie down covered with a towel before my return.
+If you are having a massage or any other form of bodywork included with your treatment, I will leave the room to allow you to undress to your underwear and lie down covered with a towel before my return.

 Therapy Room